ccalado/awesome-linux-apps/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Harry Tran](https://github.com/harrytran103) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Cuong Nguyen](https://www.linkedin.com/in/cuong9) has waived all copyright and related or neighboring rights to this work.